Morpheusarchan/locust-repo/README.md

   (nohup locust -f locustfile.py --worker --master-host=(masterhost IP) > /dev/null 2>&1 < /dev/null &)
 done

 Adjust the number (1..3) based on how many worker processes you want to run.
+Max number of workers will be 1 less than the number of cores that your VM has (1 will be for master).

 **✅ 4.
 Start & Monitor the Test (From UI)**